Loading...

 Monitor Timing

-Try to consume your meal at a consistent time, and avoid eating too late in the evening to help maintain stable glucose levels throughout the day.
+Try to eat your meal at regular intervals and avoid eating too late at night to help maintain consistent blood sugar levels.

 healthspan-mbl